Same Day Appointments Available and New Clients Welcome!

 Dr. Richard Morris

 Growing up in Clarendon Hills, Dr. Morris from an early age wanted to pursue a life involving animals.
 Graduating from University of Illinois College of Veterinary School allowed him to pursue that goal.
 Practicing in several suburban communities before settling essentially in his backyard, he has spent most of his professional career at Darien Animal Clinic.
-He has always placed great emphasis on the pet-owner relationship and hopes that others enjoy the relationship he has enjoyed with his now five Labrador Retrievers.
-His interests are his family and watching his three grandchildren grow up.
+He has always placed great emphasis on the pet-owner relationship and hopes that others enjoy the relationship he has enjoyed with his now four Labrador Retrievers.
+His interests are his family and watching his four grandchildren grow up.
 He likes spending time with his dogs.
 He has many interests including golf and old movies.
 His professional interests are dermatology, improving the pet/owner bond to better enjoy the unique relationship we share with our pets, as well as a special interest in Labrador Retrievers.

 Dr. Adriane Adkesson